Abdoo295/FitCore-Gym-Website/README.md

+FitCore Gym Website
-A simple responsive landing page for FitCore Gym, built with HTML and CSS.
+A responsive landing page built with HTML and CSS, featuring sections for hero, features, testimonials, statistics, membership form, and footer.
-It includes:
+The design is clean, modern, and user-friendly across devices.

+✨ Features
 Hero section with call-to-action buttons

-Features section highlighting gym benefits
+"Why Choose Us" cards highlighting gym benefits

-Testimonials from members

-Statistics overview
+Member testimonials with styled cards

+Statistics section showing gym achievements

-Membership form
+Membership form with input fields and dropdown options

 Footer with contact info and social links

-This project is a front-end practice showcasing clean design, smooth scrolling, and user-friendly layout.
+🛠️ Technologies Used
+HTML5 for structure

+CSS3 for styling

+Float & Clearfix for layout organization

+Custom Buttons & Cards with background colors and borders

+Responsive Form Elements (input, select, textarea)

+Smooth Scrolling for navigation between sections

+Dark-Themed Footer with social media links

+🚀 How to Run